Rush hour traffic during a snowfall on Halifax's MacDonald Bridge.

 From a purely financial perspective, the amount you can save on insurance premiums is unlikely to balance the cost of buying and installing snow tires.
 That said, it is hard to put a price on the added safety that winter tires provide for you and your family.

 Our Bauld Insurance Advisors can review your car insurance policy to ensure you are well protected.
-Visit our web page for more information and frequently asked questions on Car and Auto Insurance or to request a Car Insurance Quote.
+Visit our web page for more information and frequently asked questions about car and auto insurance.

 Visit our web page for more information and frequently asked questions on Car and Auto Insurance or to request a Car Insurance Quote.